bgd-labs/aave-proposals/src/AaveV3CapsUpdates_20230610/AAVE-V3-POL-CAPS-UPDATES-20230610.md

 # Abstract

-The utilisation of the stMATIC and MaticX Supply Caps has reached 100% and is preverting strategies built on Aave Protocol from depositing into these reserves.
+The utilisation of the stMATIC and MaticX Supply Caps has reached 100% and is preventing strategies built on Aave Protocol from depositing into these reserves.

 The yield maximising strategy is current incentivised by two communities, Polygon Foundation and Stader Labs.
 These incentives encourage users to deposit either Liquid Staking Token (LST) into Aave v3 Protocl.